civil-society-dev/civilsociety.dev/content/learning/language-models/index.md

 - Implement clear boundaries on sensitive strategic discussions
 - Contribute to open model development in their domain

-This pragmatic approach uses available tools while working toward greater sovereignty.
+This pragmatic approach uses available tools while working toward greater self-determination.

 ## The Future Landscape